digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 If you need to identify a template by the specific package ID of the DAR from which the code was generated, you can use the ``TEMPLATE_ID_WITH_PACKAGE_ID`` field, which is on all generated classes and their companion objects.
-Additionally, when submitting commands you may also use the ``packageIdSelectionPreference`` to explicitly specify which package id(s) you would want the ledger to use to interpret the commands.
-Note that using these options will prevent your application from seamlessly supporting upgrades.
+When submitting commands you may also use the ``packageIdSelectionPreference`` to explicitly specify which package ID(s) you want the ledger to use to interpret the commands.
+Note that using these options prevents your application from seamlessly supporting upgrades.

 TypeScript
 ~~~~~~~~~~